 If particles are in the water surface, they can be influenced directly by the wind additionally to the influence from the flow.
 This will result in an additional acceleration of the particle in a direction relative to the wind turned with a wind drift angle caused by coriolis forces.

 5.8.2 Class drift profile

 The different drift profile types can be combined in the following ways

 - Use raw data from hydrodynamics

 - Use bed shear profile

 - Use surface wind acceleration

-- Use bed shear profile and wind induced profile

-- Use bed shear profile, wind induced profile and surface wind acceleration
+- Use bed shear profile and surface wind acceleration